getsentry/sentry-docs/src/collections/_documentation/data-management/event-grouping/grouping-enhancements.md

 **Mark in-app Frames**

 To proactively improve your experience, help Sentry determine which frames in your stack trace are "in-app" (part of your own application) and which ones are not.
 The default rules are defined by the SDK, but in many cases, this can be improved on the server as well.
-In particular, for languages where server-side processing is necessary (For example, Native C, C++, or JavaScript.) it's better to override this on the server.
+In particular, for languages where server-side processing is necessary (for example, Native C, C++, or JavaScript), it's better to override this on the server.

-For instance, the following marks all frames in-app that are below a specific C++ namespace:
+For instance, the following marks as in-app all frames that are below a specific C++ namespace:

 ```
 function:myapplication::* +app
 ```

-You can also achieve the inverse by just marking all frames "not in-app."
+You can also achieve the same result by marking other frames "not in-app."
 However, if that's the case, you should ensure that first all frames are set to "in-app" to override the defaults:

 ```
 app:no             +app